REVIEW: A. Lange & Söhne Saxonia Thin

 To produce a timepiece measuring only 5.9 mm thick, A. Lange & Söhne had to develop an even thinner movement.
 At 2.9 mm in the height, the manually wound in-house caliber L093.1, like the case, is the thinnest ever produced by Lange.
-And like all of their movements, it is decorated and assembled by hand, precision adjusted in five positions, the plates are made in untreated German silver and the balance cock is engraved by hand.
+And like all of their movements, it is decorated and assembled by hand, precision adjusted in five positions, the plates are made of untreated German silver and the balance cock is engraved by hand.
 Additionally, the movement is assembled and disassembled twice before being delivered (a quality control element practically unheard of at any other watch manufacture).
 Apart from the thinness and the exquisite finishing, this movement also has another very nice feature, a 72-hour power reserve.
 Many watches in this category, or this small, have a full day less of power reserve, making it this German dress watch, that much more appealing.

 As Lange transitions to in-house manufactured balance springs for all their movements, some older calibers have not yet been redesigned to include the in-house springs.
 Thankfully, this an all new caliber, and so it does utilize the superior Lange produced hairspring.

 The movement consists of 167 parts, 21 of which are jewels, and 3 of which are screwed gold chatons.
 A shock resistant screw balance beats at a cadence of 21,600 semi-oscillations per hour (4Hz).